Periodontal Bone Regeneration in Mission Viejo

 The doctor will use our cone beam 3D CT scanner to get a comprehensive view of the bone around your teeth and determine where bone grafting is needed.
 The scanner creates 360° 3D images of your entire jawbone and shows the exact amount of bone surrounding your teeth as well as the bone density.

 The images can be viewed from any angle and magnified to show small areas.
-From this close inspection Dr. Setya, Dr. Hirst, or Dr. Bergman can plan the bone grafting procedures ahead of time and perform the grafts efficiently.
+From this close inspection Dr. Setya, Dr. Reshad, or Dr. Bergman can plan the bone grafting procedures ahead of time and perform the grafts efficiently.

 Dissolvable membranes for minimally invasive procedure